Blogs › National Insurance: What’s changed?

 When the higher rate kicks in next year, it will hit low earners harder, as they will be paying a disproportionately higher percentage of their salary to the tax office.
 Although the top earners will also be hit by the increase, their rate of NI is lower already, so they won't feel as big an impact as the low earners.

-Analysts fear it could be devastating for small businesses, who are trying to recover from the pandemic.
+Analysts fear National Insurance changes could be devastating for small businesses, who are trying to recover from the pandemic.
 The increase in employer contributions will leave less money to spend on growing the business.

 In terms of calculating the company payroll, it could cause headaches for employers who are already facing a challenging economic climate.
 They will need to calculate exactly how much the new rate is going to cost them and work out if they can make savings elsewhere.